ericman314/pinewood-bluetooth/README.md

 The track acts as a Bluetooth LE peripheral device and communicates with the client browser via the Web Bluetooth API.
 The track reports the following state variables: starting gate position (up or down), and time of finish line sensor crossing in each lane.
 These times are reset to 0 when the starting gate drops, and remain 0 until each car crosses the finish line.

 # Web Server API

+Included here for reference.
+Docs will be in the uvpd-v4 repo (eventually).

 - `POST /api/v4/user/login` - Login a user
 - `GET /api/v4/user/all` - List all users